API Security

 # http

-security scheme type allows you to define a basic
+The http security scheme type allows you to define a basic or bearer

 authentication.
 This security scheme will always be sent in the headers.
 The